 13.4 The challenge request is no longer admissible after the arbitral award has been made.

-13.5 The arbitration proceedings are suspended as from the challenge request and until the decision of the President of the Court.
+13.5 The arbitration proceedings are suspended as from the challenge request and until the decision of the President of the Chamber.

 13.6 An arbitrator may only be removed by the party who appointed him or her with the consent of the other party.

-14.2 In the absence of such an appointment, the President of the Court shall proceed with the replacement of the arbitrator.
+14.2 In the absence of such an appointment, the President of the Chamber shall proceed with the replacement of the arbitrator.

 14.3 The Arbitral Tribunal thus completed, and after consultation with the parties, shall then decide on the conditions under which the proceedings shall be resumed.